measurement-kit/measurement-kit/README.md

 - `miniooni` writes state at `$HOME/.miniooni`.

-We automatically build `miniooni` for Windows/amd64, Linux/amd64, and macOS/amd64 at every commit.
+We automatically build `miniooni` for windows/amd64, linux/amd64, and darwin/amd64 at every commit.
 The Linux build is static and does not depend on any external shared library.
 You can find the builds by looking into the [GitHub actions of probe-engine](https://github.com/ooni/probe-engine/actions) and selecting for `cli-windows`, `cli-linux`, or `cli-darwin`.
-We are open to automatically publish such binaries also at every release of probe-engine at GitHub.
-Please, let us know if that is useful in your use case [by upvoting the related issue](https://github.com/ooni/probe-engine/issues/495).
+If you want us to attach such binaries to every release, please [upvote the related issue](https://github.com/ooni/probe-engine/issues/495).

 ## Shared Library